LDAntelo/LDAntelo/README.md

-- 👋 Hi, I’m @LDAntelo! a junior developer from Uruguay i´m intreseted in software development and security systems.
+- 👋 Hi, I’m @LDAntelo! a junior developer from Uruguay -I´m intreseted in software development and security systems.